manvi112/prompt-lab/README.md

 - How presence and frequency penalty shape response variety
 - Difference between models — speed vs capability tradeoffs
 - How to structure a full stack project with Express backend and vanilla JS frontend
+- Sliding window tradeoff — lower tokens but loses early context
+- Summarization — how to compress old messages using a secondary LLM call and carry key facts forward across long conversations

 ## How LLMs work — my understanding